mois-khan/safepal-ai-scam-call-detector/README.md

 officials, or relatives to trick people into revealing sensitive information (like OTPs, bank details, or passwords).
 Most victims fail to recognize such calls in real time.

-Problem: Users currently have no intelligent system that listens to calls in real time, analyzes conversations, and alerts them during the ongoing call if it’s potentially a scam.
+**Problem**: Users currently have no intelligent system that listens to calls in real time, analyzes conversations, and alerts them during the ongoing call if it’s potentially a scam.
 Project Idea

 We propose an AI-powered Real-Time Scam Call Detection System:
 • When a phone call starts, the app automatically activates.
 • It listens to both sides of the call in real time.